mohamed-zein/k8-beginners-course/unit06-k8s-concepts-pods-replicaSets-deployment/README.md

     }
 }
 ```

+#### Kubernates Extension
+[Kubernates Extenstion](https://marketplace.visualstudio.com/items?itemName=ms-kubernetes-tools.vscode-kubernetes-tools) adds many useful features which include:
+* View your clusters in an explorer tree view, and drill into workloads, services, pods and nodes.
+* Intellisense for Kubernetes resources and Helm charts and templates.
+* Edit Kubernetes resource manifests and apply them to your cluster.

+### Code Examples
 * Code example of using the auto-complete feature of YAML extenstion is [nginx.yml](./code-example/PODs/nginx.yml)
 * Code example of adding environment variable(s) to container is [postgres.yml](./code-example/PODs/postgres.yml)